croqaz/Sticky/README.md

 print('Yuck')
 ```

-That's it!
-And it's customisable.
+The header is customisable.
 You could also add:

 * a copyright in all your files
 * the last username that changed the file